kyberdrb/clean_pacman_cache_dir/README.md

                         bool operator()(const std::unique_ptr<Package>& otherPackage) const {
                             return (this->package == *otherPackage);
-                            return (this->package.getName() == otherPackage->getName());
                         }
                     };
                     ```

                     The comparator predicate in this case uses the `operator==` with operand types `const Package` and `Package`.
 When `const` is added to the second parameter of the friend `operator==` overload as well (or the single parameter from member overload function), everything works as intended.
-Problems at compilation occure, when we try to ommit the `const` qualifier for mentioned operands at mentioned position which produces an error `error: binding reference of type ‘Package&’ to ‘const Package’ discards qualifiers`
+Problems occured during compilation, when I ommitted the `const` qualifier for mentioned operands at mentioned position which produces an error `error: binding reference of type ‘Package&’ to ‘const Package’ discards qualifiers`

                     ```
                     // Package.h

                     friend bool operator==(const Package& onePackage, const Package& anotherPackage) {
                         return onePackage.name == anotherPackage.name;